 The Board bears the fiduciary responsibility to see that investments are being properly managed.
-The Board delegates responsibility to the Committee to monitor and evaluate the Investment Managers on a quarterly basis and make reports thereon to the full Board.
+The Board delegates responsibility to the Committee to monitor and evaluate the Investment Managers on a regular basis and make reports thereon to the full Board.

-The Committee will meet annually with each of the Investment Managers so that each may present a statistical and narrative evaluation of their performance for the previous year.
+The Committee will meet annually with each of the Investment Managers (or the Investment Adviser on behalf of the manager) so that each may present a statistical and narrative evaluation of their performance for the previous year.
 These reports will be prepared and presented in the format satisfactory to the Committee so that all managers can be evaluated on a fair and equal basis.